slog-rs/slog/README.md

 # slog-rs - The Logging for [Rust][rust]

+### You might consider using `tracing` instead

+It's been a while since `slog` was created and it served Rust community well all this time.
+It remains a stable, featureful and battle-tested library, used in many important projects.

+In last few years,
+another ecosystem for Rust was created with similar features and a very good support for debugging `async` code and already larger dev team and community.

+Please check [tracing](https://github.com/tokio-rs/tracing) and see if it is more suitable for your use-case.
+It seems that it is already a go-to logging/tracing solution for Rust.

+Reasons you might want to stick with `slog` anyway:

+* `async` support doesn't benefit you
+* you consider mature, stable code & API a plus
+* it has some features that `tracing` is missing
+* great performance (I have NOT done any comparison, but `slog`'s performance is very good.

 ### Introduction (please read)

 `slog` is an ecosystem of reusable components for structured, extensible,